—Point of View—

 Opening Scenes in Plays

-While plays do not have a narrator—with a few exceptions, like Thornton Wilder's stage manager in Our Town—, the opening scenes often foreshadow larger themes that will be developed over the course of the work.
-For instance, in William Shakespeare's King Lear, the play opens with a seemingly insignificant exchange between Kent and Gloucester about Lear's plan to divide his kingdom and Gloucester's treatment of his two sons—one bred lawfully in marriage and the other illegitimately.
-The parallels between Lear's plan and Gloucester's treatment of his sons are symbolically significant, however, and a close reading of this opening exchange can help students understand the larger themes of the play.
+While plays do not have a narrator—with a few exceptions, like Thornton Wilder's stage manager in Our Town—the opening scenes often foreshadow larger themes that will be developed over the course of the work.
+For instance, in William Shakespeare's King Lear, the play opens with a seemingly insignificant exchange between Kent and Gloucester about Lear's plan to divide his kingdom amongst his daughters and Gloucester's treatment of his two sons—one bred lawfully in marriage and the other illegitimately.
+The parallels between Lear's plan for his daughters and Gloucester's treatment of his sons are symbolically significant, however, and a close reading of this opening exchange can help students understand how Shakespeare is using the opening scene to foreshadow the larger themes of the play.

 Despite the fact that Lear has always favored the Duke of Albany, he has decided to give an equal share of his kingdom to the Duke of Cornwall.
 Similarly, Gloucester claims that Edgar, his legitimate son, "is no dearer in my account" than Edmund, whom he has bred out of wedlock with a mistress.
 While there is an egalitarian aspect to both Lear's and Gloucester's decisions that seems admirable to the modern reader, it violates the "order of law" that Shakespeare implies will have dire consequences later in the play.